omc/heroku-buildpack-opensearch-dashboards/readme.md

 ## Usage

-Or, to use as a standalone buildpack:
+To use as a standalone buildpack:

 ```sh
     # Create a new project with the --buildpack option.